Long Beach, California: Sites of interest

-The Long Beach Greenbelt is a section of the old Pacific Electric right-of-way, restored by community activists as native habitat.
-It supports approximately 40 species of California native plants as well as a plethora of urban wildlife.
-Its pleasant, relaxing atmosphere provides for community open space while educating citizens about what the land was like prior to industrialization and urbanization.

 Rancho Los Alamitos is a 7.5 acre historical site owned by the City of Long Beach and is near the Long Beach campus of the California State University system.
 The site includes five agricultural buildings, including a working blacksmith's shop, 4 acre of gardens, and an adobe ranch house dating from around 1800.
 The Rancho is within a gated community; visitors must pass through security gates to get to it.

 Rancho Los Cerritos is a 4.7 acre historical site owned by Long Beach in the Bixby Knolls area near the Virginia Country Club.
 The adobe buildings date from the 1880s.
 The site also includes a California history research library.

 Bembridge House, a Queen Anne Victorian house, is open for tours.
-Long Beach is also home to the nation's skinniest house.
+Long Beach is also home to the Skinny House.

 The Earl Burns Miller Japanese Garden is on the campus of California State University, Long Beach.

 Long Beach offers singing gondolier trips through the canals of Naples.
-Along with gondola rides on Lake Merritt, on the Napa River, in Huntington Beach, in Newport Beach, in Redondo Beach, and at The Venetian (Las Vegas), Long Beach is only one of seven places in the Western United States where tourists may ride in a gondola.

-The front beach area of the city was once home to a now-defunct amusement park.
-Its first rollercoaster opened for business in June 1907.
-It was named the Figure 8 after the shape of the tracks, and was built on pilings that reached out over the water.
-In 1914 the Pike Amusement Zone undertook several upgrades and a new roller coaster named the Jack Rabbit Racer was opened in May 1915 becoming the second largest racing coaster in the country.
-It was part of the Silver Spray Pier which included several new rides and concessions.
-In the mid-twenties, several expansions were made to the area and the Jack Rabbit Racer was remodeled raising the ride's dips to a greater height and steepness but it was soon removed to make way for the Cyclone Racer roller coaster which opened May 1930.
-The new coaster was also built on pilings over the ocean, but as the breakwater was built and the harbor expanded, the sandy beach extended.
-Eventually the entire pier stood over the beach.
-When demolished in September 1968, the Cyclone Racer was the only two track roller coaster in the United States.